 - Don’t confuse activities with accomplishments.
 The bullet points on your resume are the prime “real estate” so make sure there’s compelling content in each.
 That means focusing on what you accomplished v. what you were responsible for or spent time on.
 Start each bullet with a powerful action verb and use #, $ and % to quantify your results (as well as draw the reader’s attention to eye-catching symbols and numerals.

 - Taper off.
 The further back you go, the fewer details you should give about each job.
-If you discover that the work you want to emphasize is related to several jobs ago, consider a combined functional/chronological format that presents relevant accomplishments up front followed by your employment history.
+If you discover that the work you want to emphasize is related to several jobs ago, consider a combined functional / chronological format that presents relevant accomplishments up front followed by your employment history.

-- Be selective when it comes to Education & Professional Development (which goes after Experience in a mid-career professional resume) State degrees earned, but not every course, seminar or workshop you’ve ever taken.
+- Be selective when it comes to Education & Professional Development (which goes after Experience in a mid-career professional or executive resume) State degrees earned, but not every course, seminar or workshop you’ve ever taken.
 The same goes for designations and certifications.
 If it’s relevant to your future include it; otherwise, save the space.

 - Keep it professional.
 Activities and personal interests are mostly distractors (except in some smaller markets where showing community involvement is a plus).
-So unless there’s a link to your career goals (e.g., someone wanting to shift from sales to finance as Treasurer for a non-profit), leave it off.
+So unless there’s a link to your career goals (e.g., someone wanting to shift from sales to finance who serves as Treasurer for a non-profit), leave it off.
 You can always discuss hobbies and interests in the interview, plus employers are skeptical about hiring someone with too much “extra-curricular” activity.

 - Unless you are a new grad, graduate from the one-page resume.
 After you’ve been working for a while, you’ll need extra space to clarify and quantify your relevant work accomplishments and professional development activities.
 Just make sure to use a different Page 2 Header to avoid confusion and keep your name and contact details in front of the reader.

 Because the resume is often your first point of contact with a potential employer, what you say, how you say it and the way you present yourself are all important.
-Keep in mind the average amount of time spent on a first reading of a resume is only 11-22 seconds.
+Keep in mind the average amount of time spent on a first read of a resume is only 11-22 seconds!
 Make every second count by cleaning up your resume so the reader sees you as you want to be seen.
 And keep your resume up to date so you’re always ready to ‘spring” ahead in your career.